National Prisons Hepatitis Education Project

 Phase 2: Education resource development tailored to each target audience group.
 The resources may include workshops and online modules for health care providers and correctional officers, and peer-to-peer materials and a general education video for prisoners.
 The implementation plan and participating venues will be resolved during this phase.

-Phase 3: Education program implementation or delivery of tailored education programs for each target audience group in selected correctional centres nationally.
+Phase 3: Education program implementation and evaluation of tailored education programs for each target audience group in selected correctional centres nationally.
 Once developed and evaluated the resources will then be available for wider distribution.

-Phase 4: Evaluation of the education programs through a randomized research design in 12 of the selected correctional centres nationally.
+The education program through a randomized research design in 12 of the selected correctional centres nationally.
 The evaluation aims to assess the impact of the education on: i) the number of prisoners engaging with HCV treatment; ii) the HCV health literacy of the target audience groups; iii) and the cost-effectiveness of the scale-up of HCV treatment in the prisons.
 Phase 4 will run concurrently with Phase 3.

 Yumi Sheehan (project coordinator): NPHN.firstname.lastname@example.org or 02 9385 0375